Pentecost 2018 and 2019

 The Apostles told the people gathered in Jerusalem about God.
 They baptised several thousand people that day, and a number of people consider Pentecost the birthday of many Christian churches.
 Christians have observed the feast since the third century.

-Pentecost is also known as Helluntai or Whitsunday in Finland.
+Pentecost is also known as Helluntai in Finland.
 Helluntai comes from Swedish words that mean holy day.
 Whitsunday is derived from White Sunday.
 Many people would wear white when they were baptised.
 Pentecost is still a common day for baptisms in Finland.

 Many Christians in Finland begin their observance by attending church.
 The hymns sung in church on Pentecost include hymns to the Holy Spirit.
 Red is the liturgical colour for the feast, and Catholic priests wear red when they celebrate Mass on this day.
 Church services may be celebrated on Pentecost with additions such as more songs and the use of incense.
 Some churches hold evening services the day before Pentecost.
 Evening prayer is sometimes said before these services.